Overwhelmed trying to choose exactly how to launch your online store?

 However, you can usually list your products with no complications – and usually with no upfront fees.
-Additionally, usually the software provider will also provide customers.
+Additionally, the software provider will usually provide customers too.
 It’ll be a place where customers come to the platform and find you – so you (ideally) have to do less marketing.

 Even though Amazon did away with their Web Store program – you can still sell directly on Amazon.
-The sign up process is straightforward and cheap.
+The sign-up process is straightforward and cheap.
 You control very little except your product and your price but you also tap into Amazon’s enormous audience.
-Check out the Amazon Sellers program here.
+Check out the Amazon Sellers program.

-eBay is the original ecommerce marketplace.
+eBay is the original eCommerce marketplace.
 Even though they don’t have the hip-ness of a few years ago, they allow a very convenient platform for online storeowners.
 And like Amazon, they can bring a lot of customers to your page simply because you are on their platform.
-Check out eBay here…
+Check out eBay .

 Etsy is limited to artisans rather than traders but they make setting up and running a store extremely simple.
-You can customize your page somewhat – but it is and always will be “an Etsy page” rather that your store.
-Check out Etsy here…
+You can customize your page somewhat – but it is and always will be “an Etsy page” rather than your store.
+Check out Etsy .

 70% Convenience // 30% Control

-Squarespace is most well-known for allowing you to build websites.
-But – they have ecommerce functionality as well.
+Wix is most well-known for allowing you to build websites with a drag and drop tool.
+But – they have eCommerce functionality as well.
 They offer some versatility with limits.
-You can have ecommerce functionality seamlessly integrated into a website.
+You can have eCommerce functionality seamlessly integrated into a website.

-Weebly is a direct competitor to Squarespace and has a similar setup.
-You can upgrade your account to include ecommerce functionality.
+Weebly is a direct competitor to Wix and has a similar setup.
+You can upgrade your account to include eCommerce functionality.
 They have a decent feature set with drag and drop functionality as well.